 So without delay, I will present the

-2009 BYU Football Information Guide .
+2009 BYU Football Information Guide (Edit: The 2009 guide has since been taken offline, but all of the information can be found at the BYU Cougars website.).
 This online resource is filled with all of the information that can be found in the printed football guide, but it is free to the public.

 Amazingly enough, this was my first large web project I had done since my sad looking Detroit Red Wings fan site hosted on Geocities over a decade ago.
 I had to relearn HTML and learn CSS, which really only took a couple weeks, but it turned out to be well worth it for me as it gave me the knowledge to give me my current job as a web designer.